Source-Free Domain Adaptation with Frozen Multimodal Foundation Model: Related Work

 Despite continual advancements, these methods are limited by the knowledge derived solely from the pretrained source model and unlabeled target data.
 We break this limitation by tapping into the rich knowledge encoded in off-the-shelf multimodal foundation models.

-\paragraph{Large multimodal model.} Multimodal vision-language (ViL) models, such as CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling}, have shown promise across various mono-modal and multimodal tasks by capturing modality-invariant features.
+\textbf{Large multimodal model.} Multimodal vision-language (ViL) models, such as CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling}, have shown promise across various mono-modal and multimodal tasks by capturing modality-invariant features.
 Approaches in this domain can be broadly categorized into two lines.

 The first line focuses on enhancing ViL model performance.
-For instance, in~\cite{zhou2022learning,ge2022domain}, prompt learning optimizes the text encoder of ViL models through the use of tailored, learnable prompts designed for specific scenarios.
+For instance, in~\cite{zhou2022learning,ge2022domain}, prompt learning optimizes the text encoder through the use of tailored, learnable prompts designed for specific scenarios.
 Other efforts aim to improve data efficiency by repurposing noisy data~\cite{andonian2022robust}.

 The second line utilizes ViL models as external knowledge to enhance downstream tasks, as demonstrated in this paper.
 Previous work in knowledge transfer primarily falls into two frameworks.
 For the first scheme, where the ViL model is directly applied to the target task in a zero-shot fashion~\cite{liang2023open}, domain generality is leveraged without task-specific refinement.
 The second scheme does not focus on source model adaptation.
 Instead, it fine-tunes the ViL model to the target domain through prompt or adaptor learning with an amount of manal labels~\cite{Cho_2023_ICCV}.